snakemake/snakemake/docs/snakefiles/modularization.rst

 Refers to the wrapper ``"0.0.8/bio/samtools/sort"`` to create the output from the input.
 Snakemake will automatically download the wrapper from the `Snakemake Wrapper Repository`_.
-Thereby, 0.0.8 can be replaced with the git `version tag <https://github.com/snakemake/snakemake-wrappers/releases>`_ you want to use, or a `commit id <https://github.com/snakemake/snakemake-wrappers/commits>`_.
+Thereby, ``0.0.8`` can be replaced with the git `version tag <https://github.com/snakemake/snakemake-wrappers/releases>`_ you want to use, or a `commit id <https://github.com/snakemake/snakemake-wrappers/commits>`_.
-This ensures reproducibility since changes in the wrapper implementation won't be propagated automatically to your workflow.
+This ensures reproducibility since changes in the wrapper implementation will only be propagated to your workflow once you update the version tag.
-Alternatively, e.g., for development, the wrapper directive can also point to full URLs, including URLs to local files with absolute paths ``file://`` or relative paths ``file:``.
 Examples for each wrapper can be found in the READMEs located in the wrapper subdirectories at the `Snakemake Wrapper Repository`_.

+Alternatively, for example during development, the wrapper directive can also point to full URLs, including URLs to local files with absolute paths ``file://`` or relative paths ``file:``.
+Such a URL will have to point to the folder containing the ``wrapper.*`` and ``environment.yaml`` files.
+In the above example, the full GitHub URL could for example be provided with ``wrapper: https://github.com/snakemake/snakemake-wrappers/raw/0.0.8/bio/samtools/sort``.

 In addition, the `Snakemake Wrapper Repository`_ offers so-called meta-wrappers, which can be used as modules, see :ref:`snakefiles-meta-wrappers`.